 If you’ve been following my “Hacking your gut…” series you know that I’ve been trying to improve my general digestion and microbiome for a bit of time now.
 My initial plan was to see what antibiotics would do to my microbiome using Ubiome testing.
 My goal was to see if taking prebiotics and probiotics along with a healthy diet prevents antibiotic induced dysbiosis.

-I guess I got started off on the wrong foot because my diversity was in the 3rd percentile to begin with and only improved to the 4th percentile during the 3 tests I did spanning 2 months.
+I guess I started off on the wrong foot because my diversity was in the 3rd percentile to begin with and only improved to the 4th percentile during the 3 tests I did thereafter.

 However, a little later on in 2016 I decided to see what would happen if I switched my focus.
 Rather than going for the bargain basement approach of fiber and probiotics, I decided to dig in to my 23andme data and see if a more personalized approach would work.